 The WSIB sends an LRI information package to workers who are entitled to an annuity.
 Workers must sign and return the annuity election form before turning 65 or the LRI benefit is paid as the default annuity outlined below.

-- If the worker has a spouse (as defined in 20-01-02, Definitions and Application Dates) with whom he/she was cohabiting at age 65, the LRI benefit is paid as a joint and survivor annuity, unless the worker and spouse make a joint election indicating otherwise.
+- If the worker has a spouse (as defined in 20-01-02, Definitions and Application Dates) with whom they were cohabiting at age 65, the LRI benefit is paid as a joint and survivor annuity, unless the worker and spouse make a joint election indicating otherwise.

 - If the worker does not have a spouse at age 65, the default is the life annuity with a fixed guarantee period of 10 years.